Seagate/cortx/doc/CortxMotrQuickStart.md

 1. Running Unit Tests (UTs)
  * `$ sudo ./scripts/m0 run-ut` (This may take a long time, i.e. aprx.
 20-30 min)
-    > You can also expore other options of this run-ut command.
+    > You can also explore other options of this run-ut command.
 Try : `$ sudo ./scripts/m0 run-ut -help`

 2. For kernel space UTs
   * `$ sudo ./scripts/m0 run-kut`